 - if they own real-estate or receive income from any other source of gainful employment in Switzerland or

-- if their spouse is Swiss or owns real-estate in Switzerland, is in gainful employment or has movable assets or related income in Switzerland.
+- if their spouse is Swiss or owns real-estate in Switzerland, is in gainful employment or has movable assets or related income in Switzerland or

-Members of the personnel must not indicate the salary and emoluments paid by CERN nor attach the annual internal taxation certificate.
+It is not necessary to indicate the salary and emoluments paid by CERN, nor to attach the annual internal taxation certificate.

 Those who receive the declaration form by error, even though they don't have anymore any movable assets or related income in Switzerland, must contact their tax office.